 Hi I'm Rochelle

 I am currently serving a full time mission for the Church in the Philippines.
-I have a degree in English; I plan to teach after I graduate.
+I have a degree in English Education, and I plan to teach high school English after I graduate.
 I love learning, and I love interacting with people and absorbing the knowledge and experiences they share.
 I am an avid reader; I am particularly interested in fairy tales and their retellings.
-I love soccer, and I also enjoy basketball and rugby.
+I love soccer, and I also dabble basketball and rugby.
 I enjoy watching the stars and learning the stories behind the constellations.
 In my other spare moments, I crochet and play the violin and piano.
 Right now, I am preparing to serve a mission for the Church.
 I am excited to serve the Lord and share the blessings the Gospel has brought to my life.

 Why I am a Mormon